 Library Patron Policy

-Students, who attend a Wells County school but live outside of Wells County or within Markle City limits, may have a library card for use during the school year only.
+Students in grades K-12, who attend a Wells County school but live outside of Wells County or within Markle City limits, may have a library card for use during the school year only.
 Current proof of attendance is required.
 Borrowing privileges are the same as the age appropriate resident card with the exception of access to entertainment movies.

 Patron Policy for Young Children & Parents

 - Children under 6 years of age must be accompanied by a parent or adult caregiver at all times while in the library.
 Parents may not leave their young children unattended while using other areas of the library or attending meetings.

 - Children ages 6 and older may use the library unattended as long as they are engaged in activities associated with the use of a public library.
 Adult caregivers are encouraged not to leave children age 6 to 10 more than an hour unattended, as their attention spans are limited and they may become bored or disruptive after extended periods of time.

 - A child or dependent adult who is disruptive or who is not reading, studying, using library equipment, or playing quietly may be asked to leave the library.

 - If necessary, a library staff member will contact the police department to report cases of unattended children.